Paulsky/filter-order-history/README.txt

 == Description ==

-OrderFinder - Filter Order History for WooCommerce is a powerful plugin that revolutionizes how your customers interact with their order history.
-Transform the basic WooCommerce "My Account > Orders" page into a sophisticated order management system with advanced filtering capabilities and customizable column displays.
+OrderFinder - Filter Order History for WooCommerce enhances your WooCommerce store by allowing customers to filter and search their order history using multiple criteria.
+This plugin adds customizable column displays and an intuitive filtering interface to the standard WooCommerce "My Account > Orders" page.

 === Key features ===

-* Advanced order filtering with 25+ filterable fields
-* Customizable column display and drag-and-drop ordering
+* Customizable column selection and ordering
-* Enhanced user interface with dropdown selects and date pickers
+* Advanced order filtering with multiple field support
+* Date range filtering with intuitive interface
-* Active filter display with clear options
+* Active filter display with clear removal options
+* Drag-and-drop admin interface for column management
-* HPOS compatibility
+* HPOS (High-Performance Order Storage) compatibility
-* Security-first implementation

-Perfect for stores with high order volumes, B2B businesses, and any WooCommerce site that wants to enhance customer experience.
-Your customers can quickly find specific orders using multiple criteria, making order management effortless and intuitive.

 For more information about this plugin, please visit the [plugin page](https://products.wijnberg.dev/).

 === Requirements ===

-- WooCommerce plugin installed and activated
+* WooCommerce plugin installed and activated

 === Filterable order fields ===

-The plugin supports filtering by these order fields:
+The plugin supports filtering by comprehensive order information:

-**Core Order Information:**
-- Order Status, Order Number, Currency
-- Date Created, Date Modified, Date Completed, Date Paid

-**Billing Information:**
-- First Name, Last Name, Company Name, Email, Phone
-- Address Line 1 & 2, City, State/Province, Postal Code, Country

-**Shipping Information:**
-- First Name, Last Name, Company Name, Phone
-- Address Line 1 & 2, City, State/Province, Postal Code, Country

-**Payment Information:**
-- Payment Method
+* **Order information** such as status, order number, currency, and key dates (created, modified, completed, paid)
+* **Billing information** such as customer name, company, contact details, and complete address information
+* **Shipping information** such as recipient name, company, phone number, and delivery address
+* **Payment information** including payment method details

+=== Configuration ===

+Configure the plugin settings below for proper functionality.

+= Plugin settings =

+Configure these plugin-specific settings:

+1. **Column Selection**
+   - Go to: *WooCommerce > Settings > Filter Order History*
+   - Select which order fields customers can use to filter their orders
+   - Choose from 25+ available order fields

+2. **Column Ordering**
+   - Go to: *WooCommerce > Settings > Filter Order History > Columns Ordering*
+   - Drag and drop columns to reorder them as they will appear in the customer's order history table
+   - Only selected columns from the main settings will be shown

 === Usage ===

-After installation and activation, OrderFinder will automatically add filtering functionality to your WooCommerce order history page.
-You can customize the settings in WooCommerce > Settings > Filter Order History.
+After installation and configuration, customers will see enhanced functionality on the **My Account > Orders** page:

+1. **Filtering Interface**: A filtering form appears above the orders table
+2. **Dropdown Filters**: Easy selection for categorical fields like status and payment method
+3. **Date Range Filters**: Date pickers for filtering by order dates
+4. **Active Filters**: Clear display of applied filters with removal options
+5. **Custom Columns**: Additional order information columns as configured by admin

 == Installation ==